mincerafter42/mincerafter42.github.io/tutorial/webring.md

 ## Files you need in the repository

 ### `Gemfile`
+Create a file named `Gemfile` containing the following text:

     source "https://rubygems.org"
     gem 'jekyll'

+This is just a mandatory file Netlify needs in order to use Jekyll.

 ### `.ruby-version`
+Create a file named `.ruby-version` containing the following text (every file listed here is the name of the file followed by the text to put inside it)

     2.4.3

-These are just mandatory files Netlify needs to be able to use Jekyll.
+This is just another mandatory file for Netlify to use Jekyll.

 ### `_config.yml`
 ~~~yml